The Best Lightweight Hiking Shoes of 2025, Tested and Reviewed

 • Not a Vibram outsole

-To be honest, this was my first time trying Oboz.
-I hear so many people rave about the brand, the quality, and the comfort, but I finally tried out the Katabatic Lows to see about the hype.
-What did I discover?
-Out-of-the-box comfort and no rub spots after over 100 miles.
-The unique construction of abrasion-resistant, breathable mesh with plastic rubber molds the shoe around the foot for better protection and support.
+Hikers rave about the brand, the quality, and the comfort, but the Katabatic Lows were my first foray into Oboz footwear.
+Are they worth the hype?
+Apparently so; I discovered out-of-the-box comfort and no rub spots after over 100 miles.
+The breathable mesh stayed comfortable on long treks and plastic rubber molds around the foot offer protection and support.
 “They are the only company that adds a molded hard plastic insole to their shoes for real arch support that will not quickly squish down under pack weight or a foot that habitually overpronates.
 It’s like getting aftermarket insoles for free in every pair,” Kelley says.

 While they don’t utilize a Vibram outsole, Oboz does have their own Trail Tread, which has an aggressive multidirectional lug pattern comparable to Vibram outsoles.
 I always kept my grip, even on wet, rocky, and rooted trails.
-Its relatively low heel-to-toe drop of 8mm gives a nice sense of stability to this shoe as well.
+The 8 mm heel-to-toe drop is on the lower end and gives a nice sense of stability.

-Green bonus: They are designed in Bozeman, Montana, and Oboz will plant a tree for every pair of shoes sold.
+Green bonus: Oboz will plant a tree for every pair of shoes sold. — Justin La Vigne

 Best Budget: Merrell Moab Speed